 “Early tradition can be a helpful and supplemental source in interpreting Scripture without it being an authoritative source.” [“A Critical Review of The Shape of Sola Scriptura” Christian Apologetic Journal Vol 4, no. 1 (2005): 120].

 Geisler offers something of an acknowledgment of the authority of the “Historical Method” when he borrows [part of] Anglican Bishop Lancelot Andrews’s famous statement in affirming that:

 “Unity among all major sections of Christendom is found in the statement: One Bible, two testaments, three confessions, four councils, and five centuries.”

 This is all well and good, but the question is why only trust the Church up to the fourth council, or for only certain parts of the creeds?
+(Not to mention the problem of ignoring scriptural texts linked to salvation.)
 Without a principled reason to accept only some of the results of the “Historical Method” it comes across as theological question begging.
 Geisler needs to account for his “Logical Method’s” limitations on the results of the “Historical Method” (affirmation of which should not be taken to imply acceptance of any particular authoritative tradition such as Roman Catholicism or Eastern Orthodoxy – for the authority that may be recognized in the dogmatic pronouncements of the united church of the first millennium does not necessarily transfer to those of the various branches of the divided church that exists today; and even if it did, discerning which branch[es] maintain that authority is at least a very different kind of investigation than the one being conducted here.)

 In the end there are simply too many holes in Geisler’s method to judge it trustworthy – and for these holes to be plugged, Geisler would need to justify all of the above inconsistencies.
 (Which he continued to fail to do in his self-published book Preserving Orthodoxy which came out years after this article was made public.)